This program from the Indiana Division of Fish & Wildlife provides:

 Channel catfish are a hearty species that acclimate well to all types of Indiana waters.
 Stocking occurs in late April-early May, early June, and late September.
 Dates subject to change.
 Channel catfish:

 • Are easy to catch

 • Don’t require expensive fishing equipment

-- Attracted to strong-smelling baits, try using nightcrawlers, chicken livers, shrimp, stinkbait, or cut hot dogs
+• Are attracted to strong-smelling baits, so try using nightcrawlers, chicken livers, shrimp, “stink bait,” or cut hot dogs

 • Taste great

-- Can catch using a simple rod-and-reel combo or try fly-fishing
+• Can be caught using a basic rod-and-reel combo or by fly fishing